hanshen95/hanshen95.github.io/_pages/about.md

 ---

-I am currently a Ph.D. student advised by Porf.
-[Tianyi Chen](https://chentianyi1991.github.io/) at [RPI](https://www.rpi.edu/).
-I was fortunate to join Prof. Tianyi Chen's group as the first Ph.D. student and grow with the research group till today.
-At the institute, my research generally focuses on algorihthm development for machine learning, especially from the perspective of optimization.
+I obtained my Ph.D. from [RPI](https://www.rpi.edu/) advised by Porf.
+[Tianyi Chen](https://chentianyi1991.github.io/) in December 2024.
+I was fortunate to join Dr. Tianyi Chen's group as the first Ph.D. student and grow with the research group till my graduation.
+At the institute, my research generally focuses on optimization algorihthm for machine learning, with applications to LLM post-training, reinforcement learning, etc.

 I worked on safety fine-tuning of LLMs as a research scientist intern mentored by [Pin-Yu Chen](https://sites.google.com/site/pinyuchenpage/) and under the management of [Payel Das](https://scholar.google.com/citations?user=1vs31MgAAAAJ&hl=en) in 2024 summer.
 Prior to this, I also worked on offline reinforcement learning algorithms as a research scientist intern at [IBM Research AI](https://research.ibm.com/artificial-intelligence) mentored by [Songtao Lu](https://sites.google.com/site/lusongtaoee) and [Xiaodong Cui](https://research.ibm.com/people/xiaodong-cui).